 This idea would greatly affront the sensibilities of nomist believers, particularly those with Jewish heritage.
 Paul certainly does not devalue the covenant, nor does he regard the law as valueless.
 The logic of Paul's position is that there is no advantage in law-obedience for the appropriation of God's promised blessings.
-Israel was certainly privileged with the care of God's law, but having broken it, Israel has forfeited its promises.
-This may imply that human sin has thwarted God's sovereign intensions, but those intentions are fulfilled in Christ who is the only covenant compliant Jew, the true remnant of Israel.
-Only those "in Christ" who rest on his faithfulness realize the promised covenant blessings.
+Israel was certainly privileged in possessing God's law, but having broken it, Israel has forfeited its promises.
+This may imply that human sin has thwarted God's sovereign intensions, but those intentions are fulfilled in Christ (the only covenant compliant Jew - the true remnant of Israel).
+Only those "in Christ", who rest on his faithfulness, realise the promised covenant blessings.
 Paul will develop this argument in chapters 9-11.

 It could be argued that Paul's "gospel" is libertarian - that by devaluing the law it promotes sin.
-One could even logically construe from Paul's gospel that sin, rather than submission to the law, contributes to God's glory.
+One could even logically construe from Paul's gospel, that sin, rather than submission to the law, contributes to God's glory.
 But, "that's pure slander, as I'm sure you will agree", Peterson, v8b.
 Paul will deal with this false premise in chapters 6-8.

 Although the objections are prompted by Paul's argument in chapter 2, they go to the heart of his thesis, namely, that the righteous reign of God, out of faith, apart from the law, facilitates the fullness of new life in Christ.

 v] Exposition: A simple exposition of this passage may be found in the linked pew-level Sermon Notes.

 Argument #1, Part 6: The law is not devalued, nor is sin promoted, by setting aside the law as a means of appropriating God's favour, v1-8.